 This statement has been used by BNP Paribas to establish the annual statements required by the Modern Slavery Act 2015 of the United Kingdom.
-The annual statement can be found on the Publications page of the Group website.
+The annual statement can be found on the Publications page of the Group website and on the Modern Slavery Statement page of the BNP Paribas Asset Management UK Limited website (Modern slavery statement | BNPP AM UK professional investor (bnpparibas-am.com).

-This statement was approved by the Board of Directors of BNP Paribas Asset Management UK Limited on 11 May 2023.
+This statement was approved by the Board of Directors of BNP Paribas Asset Management UK Limited on 16 May 2024.